-Did you know that more than half of Kentucky is farmland?
+Did you know that approximately half of Kentucky is farmland?

-That means Kentucky drivers are pretty likely to encounter slow-moving farm equipment on the roadways – especially during September, which is harvest time for many crops across the state.
-During this time of year, farmers often need to move equipment from one field to another, but sometimes those transitions require their machinery to travel down or across public roads.
+That means Kentucky drivers are pretty likely to encounter slow-moving farm equipment on the roadways – especially during planting and harvest seasons.
+During these times, farmers often need to move equipment from one field to another, but sometimes those transitions require their machinery to travel down or across public roads.

-According to statistics from the Kentucky State Police, there were 229 collisions involving tractors and other farm equipment on Kentucky roadways in 2015, the latest report available.
-Many of the accidents (41 percent) were labeled by state police as the result of "inattention" – further proof that increased caution during harvest season is needed to prevent tragedy.
+According to Kentucky State Police statistics, there were 226 collisions involving tractors and other farm equipment on Kentucky roadways in 2021, the latest report available.
+80 of those accidents were labeled by state police as the result of "inattention" – further proof that increased caution during harvest and planting season is needed to prevent tragedy.
 Other prevalent causes for collisions included failing to yield right-of-way and improper passing.

 Check out these tips on how to be a polite motorist in the presence of farm equipment:

 - Watch for road signs.
 Many roads next to farms will have a yellow sign with the silhouette of a farmer on a tractor posted to warn drivers that they are entering an area where slow-moving vehicles are likely to be on the road.

 - Don't assume the farmer knows you are there.
 While most farmers check frequently for vehicles approaching from behind them, their focus must remain on the road ahead.
 Also remember that farm machinery is very loud and may prevent the operator from hearing your vehicle's approach.

 - Keep your distance to ensure farmers can see your vehicle in their mirrors.